arasgungore/DeepLearning.AI-Natural-Language-Processing/ClassificationAndVectorSpaces/README.md

 # Course 1: Natural Language Processing with Classification and Vector Spaces

-My solutions to the assignments in Course 1 of the Natural Language Processing Specialization on Coursera.
+My solutions to the assignments in Course 1 of the Natural Language Processing Specialization on Coursera offered by DeepLearning.AI.